 1) Qualifying Examination Committee

 Each student in the Non-Thesis option is required to take the Master’s Qualifying Examination.
-The student must consult with the academic advisor to form the qualifying examination committee.
+The student must consult with their chosen academic advisor to form the qualifying examination committee.
 The committee will consist of three departmental faculty members with full graduate faculty status.
-Normally, the student’s advisor serves as chair and two other committee members are the faculty members whose courses the student has been enrolled and/or whose research areas matches the student’s interest.
+Normally, the student’s advisor serves as chair and two other committee members are the faculty members whose courses the student has been enrolled.

 2) Qualifying Examination

 The Qualifying Examination is an oral exam designed to assess the student’s breadth and analytical ability in the discipline of geography.
-The exams typically last 1.5 hours and cover topics from 100-level geography courses, GY 500 and GY 523, and material in the student’s area of focus within geography.
-Normally, this exam is administered during the beginning of the student’s third semester of residence.
-However, the examination will not be given before the student has successfully completed a minimum of 18 credit hours (of which 15 credit hours must be taken in the Master’s Geography Program).
+The examination will not be given before the student has successfully completed a minimum of 18 credit hours (of which 15 credit hours must be taken in the Master’s Geography Program).
 A majority vote by the three-person examination committee will determine the outcome of the examination.
 Failing the examination twice results in dismissal from the program.

 3) Non-thesis Research Paper

-Following the successful completion of the Master’s Qualifying Examination, a student in the non-thesis option is required to submit two course-related research papers for fulfillment of the Master’s degree.
+A student in the non-thesis option is required to submit a research paper that expands on a course-related research project for fulfillment of the Master’s degree.
 Normally, non-thesis research papers are between 15–20 typewritten pages in length and demonstrate the student’s written and analytical skills.
-The papers must be read and approved by the advisor and an additional member of the geography faculty with full graduate faculty status.
-The second reader must be selected by the student in consultation with the advisor and must be approved by the advisor.
-The same faculty member cannot serve as the second reader for both non-thesis research papers.
-Normally, the readers are the same faculty members that comprised the Master’s Qualifying Examination committee.
+The paper must be read and approved by the advisor and the Qualifying Examination Committee.

 Time Limits for Degree Completion Requirements